piggydoe/chamoui/index.md

 ### Hi im osu

 im a self taught 13 year old programmer! i started when i was about 11 years old with html & css.
-Now python is my favorite language!
+Now python is my favorite language! my dream is to be a software developer!

 ### Most Proud of these!